-The Board is currently comprised of eight directors, 75% of whom are independent directors.
-The following are the Corporation's independent directors: Ronald Dewhurst, Graham Birch, Barbara Connolly Keady, Sharon Ranson, Catherine Raw, and Rosemary Zigrossi.
-The following directors are not independent: Peter Grosskopf (who is CEO of the Corporation, CEO of Sprott Capital Partners LP and is a Managing Partner at SRLC); and Arthur Richards Rule IV (who, prior to March 15, 2021, served as President and CEO of Sprott USA, a wholly-owned subsidiary of the Corporation).
-Ms. Zigrossi is not standing for reelection at the Meeting.
+The Board is currently comprised of seven directors, 71% of whom are independent directors.
+The following are the Corporation's independent directors: Ronald Dewhurst, Graham Birch, Barbara Connolly Keady, Sharon Ranson, and Catherine Raw.
+Ms. Ranson is not standing for election at the Meeting.
+The following directors are not independent: Whitney George (who is President and Chief Executive of the Corporation); and Arthur Richards Rule IV.
+Mr. Rule is not standing for election at the Meeting.